JTatum95/JTatum95.github.io/README.md

 My [Resume](/docs/JesseTatumResume.pdf) is also available.

 # In-class projects
+These projects are available upon request, but not linked here so as to not tempt other students.

 * Android Java Development  - Wheaton College Android app.
     * I worked using Android Java and XML along with GitHub to redesign the Wheaton College app.
     * I primarily worked on the design and implementation of the game ranking board feature, as well as bug fixes on the who's who engine (searches for students and faculty on campus)